-- (a) In a city whose population is less than 25,000, the office of the city clerk must be open until 7 p.m. during the last 2 days on which a person may register to vote in person [.
-The] pursuant to subparagraph (2) of paragraph (a) of subsection 1 [The] except that the office of the city clerk may close at 5 p.m. during this period if approved by the governing body of the city. - (b) In a city whose population is 25,000 or more, the office of the city clerk must be open during the last 4 days on which a person may register to vote in person [,] pursuant to subparagraph (2) of paragraph (a) of subsection 1, according to the following schedule: - (1) On weekdays until 9 p.m.; and - (2) A minimum of 8 hours on Saturdays, Sundays and legal holidays. - [4.]
-5. Except for a special election held pursuant to chapter 306 or 350 of NRS: - (a) The city clerk of each city shall cause a notice signed by him or her to be published in a newspaper having a general circulation in the city indicating: - (1) The day and time that registration will be closed; and - (2) If the city clerk has designated a municipal facility pursuant to NRS 293C.520, the location of that facility. - If no newspaper is of general circulation in that city, the publication may be made in a newspaper of general circulation in the nearest city in this State. - (b) The notice must be published once each week for 4 consecutive weeks next preceding the close of registration for any election. - [5.]
-6. A municipal facility designated pursuant to NRS 293C.520 may be open during the periods described in this section for such hours of operation as the city clerk may determine, as set forth in subsection 3 of NRS 293C.520.

-Sec.
-107. NRS 293C.530 is hereby amended to read as follows:
+- (b) In a city whose population is 25,000 or more, the office of the city clerk must be open during the last 4 days on which a person may register to vote in person, according to the following schedule: - (1) On weekdays until 9 p.m.; and

+- (2) A minimum of 8 hours on Saturdays, Sundays and legal holidays. - 4.]
+Except as otherwise provided in sections 5.1 to 9.8, inclusive, of this act, after the deadline for the close of registration for a primary city election or general city election set forth in subsection 1, no person may register to vote for the election. - 3.
+Except for a recall or special city election held pursuant to chapter 306 or 350 of NRS: - (a) The city clerk of each city shall cause a notice signed by him or her to be published in a newspaper having a general circulation in the city indicating: - (1) The day and time that each method of registration for the election, as set forth in subsection 1, will be closed; and - (2) If the city clerk has designated a municipal facility pursuant to NRS 293C.520, the location of that facility. - → If no newspaper is of general circulation in that city, the publication may be made in a newspaper of general circulation in the nearest city in this State. - (b) The notice must be published once each week for 4 consecutive weeks next preceding the close of registration for any election. - [5.]
+4. A municipal facility designated pursuant to NRS 293C.520 may be open during the periods described in this section for such hours of operation as the city clerk may determine, as set forth in subsection 3 of NRS 293C.520. - Sec.
+106. (Deleted by amendment.) - Sec.
+107. NRS 293C.530 is hereby amended to read as follows: - 293C.530 1.
-293C.530 1.
 A city clerk may establish a system for distributing sample ballots by electronic means to each registered voter who elects to receive a sample ballot by electronic means.
 Such a system may include, without limitation, electronic mail or electronic access through an Internet website.
-If a city clerk establishes such a system and a registered voter elects to receive a sample ballot by electronic means, the city clerk shall distribute the sample ballot to the registered voter by electronic means pursuant to the procedures and requirements set forth by regulations adopted by the Secretary of State.
+If a city clerk establishes such a system and a registered voter elects to receive a sample ballot by electronic means, the city clerk shall distribute the sample ballot to the registered voter by electronic means pursuant to the procedures and requirements set forth by regulations adopted by the Secretary of State. - 2.
+If a registered voter does not elect to receive a sample ballot by electronic means pursuant to subsection 1, the city clerk shall distribute the sample ballot to the registered voter by mail.

-- 2. If a registered voter does not elect to receive a sample ballot by electronic means pursuant to subsection 1, the city clerk shall distribute the sample ballot to the registered voter by mail. - 3.
-Except as otherwise provided in subsection 4, before the period for early voting for any election begins, the city clerk shall distribute to each registered voter in the city by mail or electronic means, as applicable, the sample ballot for his or her precinct, with a notice informing the voter of the location of his or her polling place ...
+- 3. Except as otherwise provided in subsection 4, before the period for early voting for any election begins, the city clerk shall distribute to each registered voter in the city by mail or electronic means, as applicable, the sample ballot for his or her precinct, with a notice informing the voter of the location of his or her polling place ...
 If the location of the polling place or places has changed since the last election: - (a) The city clerk shall mail a notice of the change to each registered voter in the city not sooner than 10 days before distributing the sample ballots; or - (b) The sample ballot must also include a notice in bold type immediately above the location which states: